 - 1. Conduct computerised searches for relevant research and literature on a given topic - 2.
 Evaluate evidence from different research sources - 3.
 Write a focused review of that literature/research - 4.
 Adhere to the principles of academic integrity and complete a review free of plagiarism

 Indicative Content

-- Literature and the research skills pathway in social policy - Managing your learning - Starting the Literature Review Process: Sources, Planning & Database Searching - Literature Review Writing: Evaluating & Organising Evidence - Academic integrity
+- Literature and evidence in social policy - Starting the literature review process: sources, planning & database Searching - Literature review writing: evaluating & Organising Evidence - Academic integrity